Martin Marietta X-24: SV-5J

-After learning about a remark by Chuck Yeager that he would like to have some jet-powered lifting bodies for training purposes, Martin designed and built, on their own initiative, two examples of the SV-5J.
+After learning about a remark by Chuck Yeager that he would like to have some jet-powered lifting bodies for training purposes, Martin designed and built, on its own initiative, two examples of the SV-5J.

 The SV-5J was a jet-powered version of the rocket-powered X-24A.
 The SV-5J had identical dimensions to the X-24A, but was powered by a single Pratt & Whitney J60-PW-1 jet engine of 1360 kgf, in place of the X-24A's Reaction Motors XLR-11-RM-13 rocket engine.
 Martin also manufactured a full-scale, unflyable, mock-up of the SV-5J.
 (Confusion over number built may be due to the mock-up being included in the production list.)

 Martin were unable to convince Milt Thompson to fly the SV-5J, even after offering a $20,000 bonus.
 Both examples remained unflown.

 As the original X-24A was converted to X-24B, one of the SV-5Js eventually was converted to represent the X-24A, for display at the National Museum of the United States Air Force, Wright-Patterson AFB, Ohio, beside the original X-24B.

 Operational history

 The X-24A was flown 28 times in the program that, like the HL-10, validated the concept that a Space Shuttle vehicle could be landed unpowered.
-The fastest speed achieved by the X-24A was 1,036 miles per hour (1667 km/h or Mach 1.6).
-Its maximum altitude was 71,400 feet (21.8 km).
-It was powered by an XLR-11 rocket engine with a maximum theoretical vacuum thrust of 8,480 pounds force (37.7 kN).
+The fastest speed achieved by the X-24A was 1036 mph miles per hour, or Mach 1.6.
+Its maximum altitude was 71400 ft.
+It was powered by an XLR-11 rocket engine with a maximum theoretical vacuum thrust of 8480 lbf.

 The X-24A was modified into the more stable X-24B with an entirely different shape in 1972.
 The bulbous shape of the X-24A was converted into a "flying flatiron" shape with a rounded top, flat bottom, and double delta planform that ended in a pointed nose.
 It was the basis for the Martin SV-5J.
 The X-24A shape was later borrowed for the X-38 Crew Return Vehicle (CRV) technology demonstrator for the International Space Station.